 For most of us, who don’t work directly in healthcare or study maternal and child health, we don’t learn about pregnancy, until we get pregnant.

-You have the right to know what is happening in your body and having the proper education can help you make informed decisions that support the best outcome for you and your child.
+Even so, you have the right to know what is happening in your body, and having the proper education can help you make informed decisions that support the best outcome for you and your child.